damiendart/notes/photoshop.markdown

 Cleaning up Line-art in Photoshop
 ---------------------------------

-  1. Open up the scanned inked artwork in Photoshop and clean up the artwork with adjustment layers:
+  1. Clean up the scanned inked artwork in Photoshop with adjustment
+     layers:
      -  Remove any non-repro blue underdrawings with a _Hue/Saturation_ adjustment layer.
 After choosing the _Cyans_ colour range in the _Properties_ panel, set the saturation to minimimum and the